Belinda’s Pancake: Putu mayam & homemade min jiang kueh using father’s recipe at Ang Mo Kio

 belinda's pancake - coconut pancake

-The Coconut Pancake (S$1) had a brimful of orange-coloured coconut shreds stuffed from within.
-Once again, my colleague from across the causeway had mistaken the coconut filling for cheese.
+The Coconut Pancake (S$1.20) had a brimful of orange-coloured coconut shreds stuffed from within.
+My dining partner had mistaken the coconut filling for cheese.
 She didn’t understand why it was in that colour.

 I figured that orange granulated sugar was added to the fresh shreds of coconut for it to achieve this shade.